 I loved that the recipes weren’t super involved, and they made it fun for kids, but also not a stressful experience for parents with the ingredient cards and such.
 We personally decided together to pick just one recipe that first day to make!

 please note the ingredients ARE NOT included in the monthly kits!

-The kit came with fun star and moon silicone molds for the pancakes, and they were super easy to use.
-We put them on the skillet, filled them up, and then let the pancakes do their cooking.
+The kit came with fun star and moon silicone molds for the pancakes for each kid, and they were super easy to use.
+We put them on the skillet, filled them up with the batter we made from the recipe, and then let the pancakes do their cooking.